YannickEhlers/nanobiosystems/README.md

 cp namd2 /usr/local/bin
 ```

-After this step NAMD can be called from the terminal with "namd2"
+After this step NAMD can be called from the terminal with the command "namd2"

 ## Install VMD in Linux
 Get VMD files from NAMD Webside, open the terminal in the folder with the downloaded files, continue with the following commands